 PLAYING TO WIN: It is sport isn’t it?
 We finish camp with how to put it all together to create a goal-setting plan that will get the result you and your team want: a well-earned W for the books.

 If I’ve been to camp before, is it repeated?
 Last year we threw eggs off buildings, built with marshmallows, and destroyed some paper plates moving across a “river.”
 Sounds fun, but will we do it all again?
-No way!
+Well some of it is so popular we do!
+But there are always new lessons built in.
 We have completely new lesson plans that get teams and players interacting with others, thinking about themselves, and goal setting for the future.

 Is it simply boring classroom work?
 Absolutely not.
 Players get up and interact with others, make action plans, participate in group discussion, act out situations, and occasionally listen to their coaches talk about how to apply what they learn to the fields of play.

 What does a typical session look like?
-All players take the DiSC assessment and “grade” themselves to find out thier leadership style (there is no such thing as a good or bad grade on this test though).
-For 2016, we will look into including a new personality test to help players understand themselves.
+All players take the personality test and “grade” themselves to find out their leadership style (there is no such thing as a good or bad grade on this test though).
+For 2017, we will look into including a new personality test to help players understand themselves.
 We break into understanding how to use this test, and then use it to discuss team culture, mental toughness, problem solving, or other issues important for teenage girls.
 Sessions last approximately forty-five minutes.

 Want to see some how a presentation looks?
 Download a section of 2013 presentation for the session on “Avoiding Girl Drama“.